marco262/my_wiki/data/dnd/subclass/armorer.md

 **Powered Steps.** Your walking speed increases by 5 feet.

-**Second Skin.** The armor’s weight is negligible, and it becomes formfitting and wearable under clothing.
-If the armor normally imposes disadvantage on Dexterity (Stealth) checks, the power armor doesn’t.
+**Second Skin.** The armor's weight is negligible, and it becomes formfitting and wearable under clothing.
+If the armor normally imposes disadvantage on Dexterity (Stealth) checks, the power armor doesn't.

 ## Extra Attack